Tag: dc

 Women’s Festival Spotlight – Our Emcees!

 An integral part of the Women’s Storytelling Festival will be the emcees for each event.
-Six storytellers from our Better Said Than Done community have stepped up to take on Read more
+Six storytellers from our Better Said Than Done community have stepped up to take on those duties.
+Each one a gifted and engaging teller in her own right, I asked what drew them to storytelling in the first place.
+For… Read more

 -